jamesvillarrubia/feathers-rpc/README.md

 ```

 ## Compatability
 This library is tested against REST APIs for Feathers v4 and v5.
 This library also supports Koa on v5.
-Additional testing and PRs are Welcome.
+Additional testing and PRs are welcome.

 | feathers | v5                 | v4                 | v3              |
 |----------|--------------------|--------------------|-----------------|